OCBC chief Samuel Tsien gets 10.4% pay rise to S$10.7m for 2018

 DBS Group Holdings chief executive Piyush Gupta took home a 15.5 per cent pay rise to S$11.9 million last year, in cash and shares combined.

-Meanwhile, United Overseas Bank (UOB) chief executive Wee Ee Cheong earned a 12 per cent pay rise to S$10.56 million in 2018.
+Meanwhile, United Overseas Bank (UOB) chief executive Wee Ee Cheong earned a 12 per cent pay rise to S$10.6 million in 2018.

 For 2018, OCBC's Mr Tsien received about S$1.2 million in salary and S$5.6 million in bonus.
 Another S$3.7 million came from deferred shares, with the remainder from other benefits.

-Separately, OCBC's chairman Ooi Sang Kuang and Mr Tsien noted that the global economic outlook for 2019 is now more challenging as growth momentum has softened.
-This slowdown is further clouded by uncertainties surrounding the US-China trade conflict, the possibility of a disorderly withdrawal of the UK from the European Union, as well as monetary tightening in the US, they said.
+Separately, OCBC's chairman Ooi Sang Kuang and Mr Tsien noted that the global economic outlook for 2019 is now more challenging with a softened growth momentum.
+This slowdown is further clouded by uncertainties surrounding the US-China trade conflict, the possibility of a disorderly withdrawal of the UK from the European Union, and monetary tightening in the US, they said.

 "These developments have undermined the conduct of world trade and finance, and greatly dampened business and consumer confidence."